Text to landline service. You might see or hear that and say, what does that mean? Why do I care? Most importantly, how does it help me?

 5. Using an OhMD provided Short Code

 A short code is a special telephone number designed for high-throughput, two-way messaging.
 Short codes are used to send and receive SMS and MMS messages to and from mobile phones.
 These are pre-approved by carriers to have a high throughput and are not subject to carrier filtering.
 This makes them perfect for sending those high-volume or time-sensitive messages.
-OhMD does have the capability to purchase and provision ones for accounts that require them.
+OhMD does have the capability to purchase and provision short code numbers for accounts that require them.

 If you feel like a short code may be necessary, please contact OhMD.

-There are a wide variety of options available to you when choosing how to support your new textable landline.
+There are a wide variety of options available to you when choosing how to support your new textable landline service.
 In many cases, practices choose to have OhMD provide a local area code phone number.
 However, each of the above options have their specific purposes.
 If you would like a walk-through of each of these options, feel free to contact OhMD for support.